Wolox/netcore-bootstrap/README.md

 #### Debugging

-When developing a NetCore application in Linux or Mac you should use [Visual Studio Code](https://code.visualstudio.com/) IDE, which already has excellent built-in debugging functionalities.
+When developing a .NET Core application in Linux or Mac you should use [Visual Studio Code](https://code.visualstudio.com/) IDE, which already has excellent built-in debugging functionalities.
 To be able to debug, your launch.json file should look like [this](https://gist.github.com/gzamudio/1205e0fd4c962e6fbb8962b182cf735b).
 Your tasks.json file should look like [this](https://gist.github.com/gzamudio/d346a57608256c28c043c3112ea6760e).

 #### Code First & Migrations